vimar-gu/Pytorch-Ignite-CV-Learning/README.md

-# pytorch-mnist
+# Pytorch-Ignite-CV-Learning

-The MNIST trained on pytorch ignite with multiple models
+The CV algorithms trained on pytorch ignite with multiple models

 Used for practicing with high-level interfaces provided by pytorch-ignite